Skip to main content

 Essential Guide to Kitchen Gloves: Professional Safety Protocols

-At Purple Café, where I managed kitchen operations for 6+ years, glove safety wasn't optional—it was mandatory.
+In professional kitchens where I managed operations, glove safety wasn't optional—it was mandatory.
 With dozens of staff handling sharp tools and ready-to-eat foods daily, proper glove protocols prevented both contamination and injuries.

 This guide covers the two essential types of kitchen gloves every cook needs: single-use disposable gloves for food safety and cut-resistant gloves for injury prevention.
 More importantly, I'll show you the professional layering technique that combines both for maximum protection.